 - Whether the scholarship is reserved for freshmen only

 - Percentage of applicants who are awarded the scholarship

 - Minimum GPA required to renew scholarship annually

 Understand the process

 There are multiple steps to the TE process.
 Please ensure you begin the application process approximately 12-15 months before your student plans to attend college to meet the various deadlines.

 How to apply in three easy steps:

-- Step 1: USC’s TE certification form for the ’23-24 school year will be available on Monday, July 11, 2022 online.
-Submit the form by Saturday, October 1, 2022.
-You’ll need to attach a state-certified PDF copy of your child’s birth certificate to complete the application.
-Due to the high number of TE requests, we will not be able to consider applications submitted after the deadline.
+- Step 1: Submit USC’s TE certification form for the 2024-2025 school year by Sunday, October 1, 2023.
+You will need to attach a state-certified PDF copy of your child’s birth certificate to complete the TE application.
+Due to the high number of TE requests, we will not be able to consider TE applications submitted after the deadline of 10/1/23.
 By mid-October, a USC TE Liaison Officer (TELO) will confirm your eligibility and connect with you via email with next steps in the TE process.

 - Step 2: Once eligibility is confirmed, the USC TELO will provide you with information on how to complete the TE EZ Online Application (Please note: this form cannot be completed until you receive confirmation of eligibility from the USC TELO).